Cloudxtreme/bash-create-banner/README.md

 If not, go to `Control Panel>Sytem>Advanced System Settings>Evironment Variables` and in the `System Variables` window add a new variable called `bin` with Variable Value add `C:/Users/$USER/bin` and click ok.

 To run the script, you must use Git Bash.

+#zipper

+Zipper zips each directory into its own archive.
+No options, just zipping.
+Copy zipper.sh into your bi folder, run as `bash zipper.sh` and watch output.